 Harry Redknapp says he is open to the prospect of discussing a new deal that would see him stay with Tottenham and snub England.

-Despite reports to the contrary, Redknapp stressed yesterday that Levy had not offered him a new contract that would go beyond his current one that expires next summer.
+Despite reports to the contrary, Redknapp stressed yesterday that Levy had not offered him a contract that would go beyond his current one that expires next summer.

 But when asked whether he would look at an offer if Levy put one to him, Redknapp said: “Of course.
-I’m not saying Daniel’s never said he wants me to stay, he said that to me all the time.
+I’m not saying Daniel’s never said he wants me to stay, he says that to me all the time.

-Alex Ferguson, Wayne Rooney and Rio Ferdinand are just a few of the many prominent figures in the game who have backed Redknapp for the role.
+Alex Ferguson, Wayne Rooney and Rio Ferdinand are just a few of the many prominent figures in the game who have backed Redknapp for the England role.